LindaMU24/The_Library/README.md

 Welcome to The Library.

-This is a schoolproject made with IntelliJ Java, MySQL and JDBC.
+This is a school project made with IntelliJ Java, MySQL and JDBC.
 To run this project you need to:
 - Clone this repository.
 - Copy and paste the pre-written database setup in MySQL (you'll find it below).